 POSTECH is devoted to cutting-edge research and education with the purpose of directly contributing to the betterment of society through science and technology.
 With a population of 500,000, Pohang is the largest city in Gyeongsangbuk-do.
 Pohang hosts the nation's largest steel company, Posco, which makes it a great location for this STEM-focused university.
-Students may take a variety of courses from different departments as long as they meet the prerequisite requirements and the course is not full.
+Students may take a variety of courses from different departments as long as they meet each course's prerequisite requirements and the courses are not full.
 Sixty percent of classes at POSTECH are taught in English.

-Seoul University Exchange Program
+Seoul University Exchange Programs